McWhinneys Brick Cottage: History

 In the mid-1890s Birley Street was extended through to Wickham Terrace and in May 1900 subdivisions 3 and 6 of suburban portion 179 were transferred from Mary Ann McWhinney to Richard Gailey, the well-known Brisbane architect, who appears to have developed these two blocks with the construction of four timber houses for rental purposes.
 The existing houses on this land, one of which is now connected via an enclosed verandah to the front of the brick cottage at 59 Birley Street, appear to date from this period.

 By 1913, 59 Birley Street was occupied by Mrs Jane Collins.
 A Brisbane City Council Water Supply and Sewerage Detail Plan dated 1914 indicates a structure at 59 Birley Street which correlates with the present c.
 1900 timber house attached to the brick cottage at the rear.

 In June 1916, title to subdivisions 3 and 6 of suburban portion 179 was transferred from Richard Gailey to his daughter, Evadne Jane Gailey of Brisbane.
 The houses on these blocks remained rental properties, 59 Birley Street attracting mainly widows.
-In 1952 both subdivisions passed to Alfred Roberts, and following his death in 1979, was sold in 1983 to the Queensland Master Builders Association (Union of Employers), who have retained them since as rental properties.
+In 1952 both subdivisions passed to Alfred Roberts, and following his death in 1979, they were sold in 1983 to the Queensland Master Builders Association (Union of Employers), who have retained them since as rental properties.